ParthSingh-29/AP-Moller-DSML-Challenge/README.md

 16. Saving the model as pkl file

 ## Conclusion and Result
-Out of all the models and approaches applied, PCA applied dataset + fine-tunned Gradient Boosting Regressor gave teh best results, with t=least difference between validation and test results
+Out of all the models and approaches applied, PCA applied dataset + fine-tunned Gradient Boosting Regressor gave teh best results, with the least difference between validation and test results

 Validation Results: